creachadair/enumgen/README.md

 ## Type Structure

-The generated type for an enumeration is a struct with an unexported pointer to the string representation of the enumerator.
-This representation allows cheap value comparisons, enumerators can be used as map keys, and users of the type outside the package cannot create new non-zero values of the type.
+The generated type for an enumeration is a struct with an unexported small integer index to the string representation of the enumerator.
+This allows cheap value comparisons, enumerators can be used as map keys, and users of the type outside the package cannot create new non-zero values of the type.
 The zero value is explicitly defined as the "unknown" value for an enumeration.